F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 ```````````````````
 For route failover you need two distinct tags:

-- Deployment scoping tag: key and value can be anything, defaults to f5_cloud_failover_label:mydeployment in our examples
+- Deployment scoping tag: key and value can be anything.
+The example below uses ``f5_cloud_failover_label:mydeployment``.
 -	Self IP mapping tag: the key is static but the value is user-provided and must contain an array of *one* corresponding self IP for each BIG-IP where the next hop should be pointed.
 For example, ``f5_self_ips:<self IP on BIG-IP 1>,<self IP on BIG-IP 2>``.

 Within Azure, go to **Basic UDR > Tags** to set: